marionettejs/backbone.marionette/docs/marionette.renderer.md

 the `TemplateCache` object.

-If you wish to override the template engine used, change the `renderTemplate` method to work however you want:
+If you wish to override the template engine used, change the `render` method to work however you want:

 ```js
 Backbone.Marionette.Renderer.render = function(template, data){